 It is only for one time visit for people who never saw a village and just want to spend an evening in a new place.
 For me, it is commercialized and a bit overpriced.
 It is open from 5.00 PM to 11.00 PM.
 The entry with food ticket cost from 700 INR to 1100 INR.
 Chokhi Dhani is outside the Jaipur city, so need a cab for transport.

 Tips for places to visit in Jaipur at night –

 2.)
 Book a tour with the Official site of Rajasthan Tourism.
-It is also ok and not like fast paced day tour.
+It is a nice tour.